VTA light rail: Stations

+Hours and frequency

+Lines run for 20 hours per day on weekdays, with headways of 15 minutes for most of the day.
+On weekends, the train runs at 20-minute headways throughout the day.
+After around 8 pm on weekdays and 7 pm on weekends, trains run at 30 to 60-minute headways.
+The light rail frequency does not meet VTA's definition of "frequent service."

 History

-Santa Clara County began planning for a light rail system in the mid-1980s, after the successful opening of the San Diego Trolley in 1981 and amid a surge in light rail construction in mid-sized cities nationwide (Buffalo, Denver, Portland and Sacramento also built systems at the same time).
+Santa Clara County began planning for a light rail system in the mid-1970s, after the successful development of the San Diego Trolley and amid a surge in light rail construction in mid-sized cities nationwide (Buffalo, Denver, Portland and Sacramento also built systems at the same time).

 The county received $2 million from the federal government in 1982 to fund the preliminary engineering phase for the County’s first light rail line.
 The operation of the line and some of the construction costs would be funded by a half-cent sales tax for a transit district voters in Santa Clara county had approved in 1976.
 The light rail proposal was championed by County Supervisor Rod Diridon Sr. and Congressman Norman Mineta.

+Guadalupe Line

-The first phase, then called the Guadalupe Line, opened for revenue service on December 11, 1987, running between Old Ironsides station (near the Great America theme park and Silicon Valley office parks) and a temporary Civic Center station at First and Younger (near the junction to VTA's Guadalupe Division rail yard on Younger).
+The first phase, then called the Guadalupe Line, broke ground in October 1986 and opened for revenue service on time on December 11, 1987, running between Old Ironsides station (near the Great America theme park and Silicon Valley office parks) and a temporary Civic Center station at First and Younger (near the junction to VTA's Guadalupe Division rail yard on Younger).
 The second phase opened about six months later on June 17, 1988 and extended the rails south from a permanent Civic Center station (replacing the temporary First and Younger station) through a transit mall in Downtown San Jose to Convention Center station.
-The third phase opened on August 17, 1990 and extended rails into the median of California State Route 87 (Guadalupe Freeway) to Tamien station, adding the first connection to Caltrain.
-The fourth and final phase of the Guadalupe Line opened on April 25, 1991, adding rails in the median of California State Route 85 (West Valley Freeway) to a terminus at Santa Teresa station just off the freeway in South San Jose.
+The third phase opened on August 17, 1990, extending rails into the median of California State Route 87 (Guadalupe Freeway) to Tamien station, adding the first connection to Caltrain.
+The fourth and final phase of the Guadalupe Line added rails in the median of California State Route 85 (West Valley Freeway) to a terminus at Santa Teresa station just off the freeway in South San Jose.
+Originally projected to be completed in late 1988, it was delayed for a two-year review and opened on April 25, 1991, with a scaled-down interchange between State Routes 85 and 87 and more sound walls.
 At the same time, the now abandoned Almaden spur line opened.